NDIS self management guide

-NDIS Self Management Guide
+NDIS Self-Management Guide

 After your eligibility is approved for the National Disability Insurance Scheme, you’ll need to decide how to manage your support funds.
 The National Disability Insurance Scheme, or NDIS, gives you funding to pay for support services related to a disability.
 However, because there are specific rules about how the money can be spent, NDIS funding needs to be carefully managed.
-That’s why we put together this comprehensive NDIS self management guide.
+That’s why we put together this comprehensive NDIS self-management guide.

 Managing NDIS funding can be a complex task, and you have three options for how your funding is managed.
 You can choose to manage your support yourself; you can have your support managed by a provider; or you can opt for NDIA-managed services.
 You can also opt for a combination of the three.

 Self-managed NDIS support gives you the most control, but it also burdens you with the most responsibility and accountability with your disability care.
 When you self-manage, you’re responsible for finding, hiring, and paying each individual provider for each type of support you receive.
-You have full control over every aspect of your services, but you’re also responsible for keeping detailed records and keeping track of your bud
+You have full control over every aspect of your services, but you’re also responsible for maintaining detailed records and keeping track of your budget.

-Benefits of Self Managing Your NDIS Funds
+Benefits of Self-Management NDIS Funds

 Self-managing your NDIS also gives you flexibility.
 Because you can choose any provider you want for each type of support, you have full control over both the providers and the scheduling of your support services.
-And since you can also do a combination of self-managed and provider-managed, the option of self management gives you added flexibility, enabling you to add supports as needed as long as they fall into an eligible category.
+And since you can also do a combination of self-managed and provider-managed, the option of self-management gives you added flexibility, enabling you to add supports as needed as long as they fall into an eligible category.

 Another benefit of self-management is control.
-You have full control over your budget, and you can negotiate lower or higher costs as you see fit, with no need to conform to the NDIS price guide.
+You have full control over your budget, and you can negotiate costs as you see fit, with no need to conform to the NDIS price guide.
 You can use your funding in innovative and creative ways, as long as it fits into your eligible categories.

 Disadvantages of NDIS Self-Management

 Another significant disadvantage has to do with the way funds are managed under the NDIS.
 Although self-managing means that funds will be disbursed directly to you, you can’t receive NDIS money until after you’ve received services.
 This means you may have to pay providers out of your own money, and then wait to be reimbursed by NDIS.
-Your NDIS claim should process within two days, and many providers are willing to invoice you and wait for your claim to process instead of requiring payment at time of service.
+Your NDIS claim should process within two days, and many providers are willing to invoice you and wait for your claim to process instead of requiring payment at the time of service.
 However, this flexibility isn’t required, so you should be prepared to pay for your support services before you receive NDIS funds for them.

 It’s also important to know that although self-managing will demand a considerable amount of your time, it probably won’t save you money.
 As an NDIS participant, you’re entitled to a free plan manager who will manage your budget, pay providers, and organise and maintain your records.
 The cost of a plan manager won’t come out of your NDIS budget funds; it’s additional funding that you qualify for automatically as a participant.

-How to Self Manage NDIS Support
+How to Self-Manage NDIS Support

 If you decide that self-managing is the best choice for you, here’s what you’ll need to do.